td0g/PCB_Gcode_Toolkit/README.md

 To apply a Z-probe array to a gcode file, drag the .CSV file with the array and the .Gcode file onto the gcodeAutoLevel.vbs script.

+## Settings

+To adjust the script settings, open the gcodeAutoLevel.vbs script in a text editor.
+The following settings can be found near the top:

+- decimalPlaces   *(Precision of output file - Default is 2 decimal places)*
+- maxLineLength   *(Maximum length of a line to leave undivided - Default is 3mm)*
+- lineLength      *(If line is going to be divided, maximum length of line segments - Default is 2mm)*

 ## Example

 ### 1.